 Table of Contents

 Lifespan Respite Care is not one specific program, but rather it is a federal act authorized by Congress that provides grants to the individual states.
 It is funded the U.S. Department of Health and Human Services’ Administration for Community Living.
-Through 2016, there have been eight rounds of grants to establish Lifespan Respite Care Programs in 35 states, as well as the District of Columbia.
+Through 2018, there have been nine rounds of grants to establish Lifespan Respite Care Programs in 37 states, as well as the District of Columbia.
 The exact services and procedures are specific to the individual state, though all programs share certain components.
 The grants are intended to improve access to respite care, and to that end, each state strives to raise awareness that respite care services exist through public messaging and by offering a database of local respite care service providers.
 This allows individuals to search for providers and sort the results to meet their eligibility criteria.

 The Lifespan Respite Care Act specifies that the respite care services are to be provided to persons of any age with special needs.
 Congress defines "special needs" as individuals requiring care or supervision to meet their basis needs, prevent self-injury or injury to others and to avoid placement in an institutional facility.